LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

     3. Navigate to the folder where you extracted the Android SDK Platform Tools.

     :::info
-    Throughout the rest of this guide you must ensure the device stays awak and unlocked, if the device goes to sleep or locks you will need to start the process again.
-This can be achieved by either wearing the device or by covering the sensor on the device in the centre above the eye piece.
+    Throughout the rest of this guide, you must ensure the device stays awake and unlocked, if the device goes to sleep or locks you will need to start the process again.
+This can be achieved by either wearing the device or by covering the sensor on the device in the centre above the eyepiece.
     :::

     4. Run the following command to list the connected devices: